Gallery Creation

 Shortcode in a Text Widget

-Shortcode in a Text Widget – no bells or whistles
+Shortcode in a Text Widget – no bells or whistles; shortcode is entered by hand.

 2. Use the built-in Photonic widget to build out your shortcode.
-Clicking on the Photonic icon launches the wizard for you to build the shortcode:
+Clicking on the Photonic icon launches the Gallery Wizard for you to build the shortcode:

 Photonic Widget